Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

-# ⬆️ Scrum Product Owner (PSPO I) Practice Tests Exams Questions & Answers
+# ⬆️ Scrum Product Owner I for PSPO I Practice Tests Exams Questions & Answers

 ![Promotional image](images/promotional.png)

+#### Legal Information and Disclaimer

+*Scrum.org • Professional Scrum • Applying Professional Scrum • Professional Scrum Foundations • Professional Scrum Master • Professional Scrum Product Owner • Professional Scrum Developer • Scaled Professional Scrum • Professional Agile Leadership • Professional Agile Leadership - Essentials • Professional Scrum with Kanban • Professional Scrum with User Experience • Professional Scrum Facilitation Skills • Professional Scrum Product Backlog Management Skills • Professional Scrum Trainer • Professional Training Network • Evidence Based Management • Guided Learning Platform • Professional Scrum Guide • Scrum Pulse • ScrumPulse • Scrum Tapas • PSF • APS • PSM • PSPO • PSD • SPS • PAL-E • PSK • PSU • PSF Skills • PSPBM Skills • PST • PSG • GLP • PTN • EBM • EBMngt along with respective Design Marks, are protected brands of Scrum.org.
+This course is neither endorsed nor affiliated with Scrum.org.*

 ## Udemy & Etsy

 ❣️ Please support us by purchasing this course on Udemy in an interactive version with the [discounted link](https://www.udemy.com/course/professional-scrum-product-owner-pspo-i-practice-test-exam/?referralCode=07DC7B5304A2D16BC654).
 If you're working for a company, you could most probably easily claim this expense during preparation for your exam.
 For us, it's to be, or not to be, in the game.

-🛍️ Alternatively, you can buy the PDF with those questions on [Etsy](https://www.etsy.com/listing/1415738954/professional-scrum-product-owner-pspo-i).
+🛍️ Alternatively, you can buy the PDF with those questions on [Etsy](https://ditectrev.etsy.com/listing/1415738954).

-## ✨ This course is unlike any Scrum Product Owner (PSPO I) course you will find online.
+## ✨ This course is unlike any Scrum Product Owner I for PSPO I course you will find online

-✋ Join a live online community and a course taught by industry experts and pass the Scrum Product Owner (PSPO I) confidently.
+✋ Join a live online community and a course taught by industry experts and pass the Professional Scrum Product Owner (PSPO I) confidently.
 We aim to build an ecosystem of Information Technology (IT) certifications and online courses in cooperation with the technology industry.
 We believe it will give our students 100% confidence in the pacing market in an open-source environment.
 We are just at the beginning of our way, so it's even better for you to join now!

 [![Join our Discord](images/discord.png 'Join our Discord')](https://discord.gg/RFjtXKfJy3)